DigiPie/evantay.com/user/pages/01.home/_portfolio/portfolio.md

 ---
 title: Portfolio
 portfolio:
-  - title: Developer Student Clubs by Google Developer
+  - title: Google Developer Student Club NUS
-    quickSubtitle: Technology Team @ Developer Student Club, National University of Singapore [Jekyll, Bootstrap]
     quickLink: digicourse
     previewImg: dscnustech.png
     fullImg: dscnustech_full.png
-    subtitle: Technology Team @ Developer Student Club NUS
+    subtitle: Tech team's website for workshop registration and materials
-    period: January 2020
+    period: January to March 2020
     tech: Jekyll, Bootstrap, Github pages
     team: "<a href=\"https://github.com/DigiPie/\">Evan Tay</a>, <a href=\"https://github.com/AndreWongZH/\">Andre Wong</a>, <a href=\"https://github.com/Happytreat/\">Melodies Sim</a>"
     quote: "Developer Student Club, National University of Singapore is made up of people from diverse backgrounds, majors, years of study, genders and races.
 We come together to push our mission of <a href=\"https://www.instagram.com/dscnus/\">#TechforGood</a>."
-    content: "The Technology team is responsible for the execution of DSC-NUS workshops and thematic tech events.
-We also take up tech advisory roles for club-wide DSC-NUS events such as the upcoming Hack For Good hackathon.<br><br>We created this simple website to act as a one-stop portal for students to find out more about our tech workshops, sign-up for them, and access our teaching materials."
+    content: "The Technology team is responsible for the execution of DSC-NUS workshops and thematic tech events.<br><br>We created this website to act as a one-stop portal for NUS students to find out more about our workshops, register for them, and access past workshop materials."
     repo: https://github.com/dscnustech
     production: https://dscnustech.github.io/
   - title: DigiCourse